What is the most somewhat plausible but radical and unexpected future

 Hence the lack of opposition to increasingly radical feminists (even for the trans agenda and Drag Queen Story Hour at libraries).

 What might change this balance of power?
 My guess: it would require a new religion (or revival of an old one, options which often blur together) – or a new ideology.
 Either path might result in America going back to a future where women face severe constraints on their reproduction.
 Perhaps church, State, family, or public opinion will force women to marry only in marriage or some other formal bond with a man.
 Contraceptives and abortion might be rigorously regulated.
 Perhaps even fertility will be regulated, limited to those deemed worthy of producing the next generation.

 Again, who can say what might happen?

-Our society would be considered almost impossible to people of 1950.
+Our society would be considered almost impossible to the people of 1950.
 Imagine similarly large and unexpected changes in our society.
 Considering radical scenarios like those given here can help us – because breaking free of our destructive trends will require equally large changes.
 We have to not only expect the unexpected but make the unexpected.

 Update: about responses to this challenge